Residential

 14. What is RK vs BHK?

-RK includes a bedroom and a kitchen, while a BHK includes a bedroom, hall, and kitchen.
-There is no hall or living space in an RK flat.
+RK includes a room and a kitchen, while a BHK includes a bedroom, hall, and kitchen.
+There is no separate hall or living space in an RK flat.

 MUST READ